Victor-Oyigeya/Using-SQL-to-investigate-a-security-issue/README.md

 ![Screenshot 2024-09-05 013621](https://github.com/user-attachments/assets/fd45102a-b01e-4a5c-a1e0-6510682f8362)

 The first line indicates to select all columns on the table.
 Second line indicates the table to query from .
-The third line will retrieve login dates for either 8th may, 2022 or 9th may, 2022.
-OR specifies that either conditions can be met. ]
+In the third line, the WHERE clause and OR operator will filter the login_date column to retrieve login dates for either 8th may, 2022 or 9th may, 2022. ]

 ### Retrieve login attempts outside of Mexico
-[The team confirmed that mexico was not a country that this suspicious login attempts originated from.
+[The team confirmed that mexico was not a country that had failed login attempts.
 With that information, we had to filter out mexico from the data being returned.
-We ran this query:
+To do that, we ran this query:
 ![Screenshot 2024-09-05 013958](https://github.com/user-attachments/assets/90f6f38b-33c1-4091-8432-ea28c92745f9)

 In the query, the first line indicates to select all columns on the table.
 The second line indicates to return information from the ‘login_in_ attempts’ table.
 The third line is a filter that indicates the country not to include in the output, which is Mexico in this case.
 I used LIKE with 'mex%' as the pattern to match because the dataset represents Mexico as 'mex' and 'MEXICO'.
 In  ‘mex%’, the percentage sign substitutes for any number of other characters after ‘mex’. ]